Quake cover shake-up: EQC cap rise to see Aucklanders subsidise Wellingtonians

 It noted most insurers expressed "strong opposition" to increasing the EQC cap, arguing insurance is still generally affordable.

-However, the Treasury also recognised, "It is likely that property insurance price pressures will increase over the next few years in high-risk regions across New Zealand.
+But the Treasury added: "It is likely that property insurance price pressures will increase over the next few years in high-risk regions across New Zealand.

 "Multi-unit buildings will likely remain unattractive to insurers and could see further price increases.